code-computerlove/FE-Components/README.md

 ## Creating new components

-I have already made a base component which is located in the `components` folder & the test enviroment is setup in the `test` folder.
+Located in the components folder is a predefined base.
+A sample test can be found in the test folder.
+Any additional tests can also be run from here.

 ```
 - Components